St. Norbert College (Perth)

 St Norbert College (SNC) is a private Catholic secondary school in Queens Park, Perth, Western Australia.
-Founded in 1965 by Peter O’Reilly O Praem, John Reynolds O Praem, Norbertine priests and educators, the school was named after Saint Norbert of Xanten.
+Founded in 1965 by Peter O'Reilly O Praem and John Reynolds O Praem, both Norbertine priests and educators, the school was named after Saint Norbert of Xanten.
 In 1976, the college became coeducational and currently enrols about 890 students.

 History

 In 1959, Peter O'Reilly O Praem, John Reynolds O Praem and Stephen Cooney O Praem travelled to Western Australia from Kilnacrott in Ireland.
-The original intention was to establish a boys’ boarding school in York.
-This did not eventuate but the Norbertines have maintained a presence in the York parish until the present date.
+The original intention was to establish a boys' boarding school in York.
+This did not eventuate but the Norbertines have maintained a presence in the York parish.